prerakmathur05/Gradient_Descent/README.md

 # Gradient_Descent
-This is a python script to understand the Backend of World Renowned Gradient Desecent algorith.
+This is a python script to understand the Backend of World Renowned Gradient Desecent algorithm.